 Standard of works to trees

 Development proposals involving works to, close to or affecting trees should meet British Standard requirements.

 Where trees are affected by development but are to be retained, the Council will often require they are protected by suitable means.
-Tree protection above and below ground will need to conform to British Standard 5837:2005.
+Tree protection above and below ground will need to conform to British Standard 5837:2012.
 This will mean that suitable protecting fencing, which cannot be moved or knocked over during the course of works, is placed around the root protection zone for each tree to be retained before works commence.
-It should also be clear to all contractors that the fenced area is to remain free of any construction activity or storage.

 Where permission is granted for works to trees protected by TPOs or within a Conservation Area, the works should be carried out by a competent and qualified tree surgeon, and in accordance with BS 3998:2010 Tree work - Recommendations

 Last updated Friday, 22nd April 2016